How to Map Legacy Spot IDs to Modern Schemas

 return False

-# half-open: allow probe requests until one succeeds (resets to closed) or fails (re-opens)
+return True # half-open: admit probes until one succeeds or fails

 class LegacySpotMapper: